 The Protestant Work Ethic

 Puritans believed that work was a calling from God and that one should work diligently and conscientiously in their chosen occupation.
-This belief contributed to the development of the Protestant work ethic, which emphasized hard work, frugality, and self-discipline.
+Still, this belief contributed to the development of the Protestant work ethic, which emphasized hard work, frugality, and self-discipline.
 Puritans viewed success in one's vocation as a sign of God's favor, and they believed that wealth should be used for the glory of God and the benefit of the community.

 Moral Reform